-Read more here about wider considerations of choosing your legal structure and the characteristics of further legal structures.
-The Charity Commission also provides guidance on how to choose a legal structure for your charity.
+Read the Charity Commission’s guidance on how to choose a legal structure for your charity.

 When you decide on a charity structure there are two big decisions to be made: